peterjstaker/data-structures-and-algorithms/javascript/linkedList/README.md

 ## Challenge Description

-Implement a LinkedList with an insert method.
+Implement a LinkedList with an insert method, toString method and includes method.

 ## Approach & Efficiency

-I used the implementation we went over in class and added an insert method.
+I used the implementation we went over in class and added an insert method insert method, toString method and includes method.

 ## Solution